superlistapp/super_native_extensions/super_clipboard/README.md

     ndkVersion flutter.ndkVersion
 ```

-If you have older Flutter android project, you will need to specify reasonably recent minimal SDK version in `android/app/build.gradle`:
+If you have an older Flutter android project, you will need to specify a reasonably recent minimal SDK version in `android/app/build.gradle`:

 ```groovy
 android {